Neko-Vim/NekoVim/README.md

 * Sexy status line
 * Notifications and separate command line so you don't strain your neck by looking down
 * Start screen
-* All one file (don't tell me to make it more than one it WILL disintegrate)
 * File explorer
 * Code completion
 * Code *snippets*